Jamul Indian Village: Demographics

+2020 census

 Language

 The traditional language of the Jamul Indian Village and their larger tribal group, the Kumeyaay, is from the Tipai language grouping.
-The influence of the Spanish Mission system on the retention of the Jamul Indian Village native tongue can be observed as there are only a small amount of less than 100 tribal members who retain their native language.
+The influence of the Spanish Mission system on the retention of the Jamul Indian Village's native tongue can be observed as there are only a small amount of less than 100 tribal members who retain their native language.
 The Jamul Indian Village as well uses English in modern times as a primary language for communication.